Peonies in Pots: Can They be Content?

 Good to Know: Our Policies

-• Once you've submitted your inquiry, we'll chat via email to finalize your order.
-To secure your wedding date on our calendar, we require a 50% deposit upon invoicing, with the remaining balance due two weeks before your pick-up day.
+Once you've submitted your inquiry, we'll chat via email to finalize your order.
+To secure your wedding date on our calendar, we require a 50% deposit upon invoicing.
+Invoices should be paid within 3 days of receipt, with the remaining balance due two weeks before your pick-up day.
+Invoiced down-payments that remain unpaid past 3 days will be cancelled and blooms will NOT be reserved for you.

 Excited to hear from you!